AP Interview: US ambassador defends tough approach to China

-BEIJING (AP) — The departing U.S. ambassador on Tuesday defended a tough approach to China that has riled relations between the world’s two largest economies, saying the Trump administration has made progress on trade and that he hopes it will extend to other areas.
+BEIJING (AP) — The departing U.S. ambassador on Tuesday defended a tough approach to China that has riled relations between the world’s two largest economies, saying the Trump administration has made progress on trade and that he hopes that will extend to other areas.

-Terry Branstad, the longtime Iowa governor who was chosen by President Donald Trump to be envoy to China, said the Trump administration is seeking the same treatment for American companies and individuals in China that their Chinese counterparts get in America.
+Terry Branstad, the longtime Iowa governor chosen by President Donald Trump to be envoy to China, agreed however that China has generally reacted to pressure by responding in kind, from closing consulates to imposing import tariffs.

-“I think in the area of trade, we’ve got their attention and we’re making progress,” he said in an interview at the U.S. Embassy in Beijing.
-“I hope we can in the other (areas), in terms of the treatment of our media, the treatment of our diplomats.”
+“The unfortunate thing is we’re trying to rebalance the relationship so we have fairness and reciprocity, but every time we do something, they keep it unbalanced,” he said in an interview at the U.S. Embassy in Beijing.

 Branstad is returning to Iowa this weekend after three years and three months as ambassador in Beijing, the longest he and his wife have lived outside of his home state.
 No successor has been named.

-After launching a trade war in 2018 and seeking to restrict Chinese telecom giant Huawei on national security grounds, the Trump administration has further ramped up pressure on China this year.
+After launching a trade war in 2018 and restricting Chinese telecom giant Huawei on national security grounds, the Trump administration has further ramped up pressure on China this year.

-It imposed restrictions on Chinese diplomats and journalists; closed the Chinese consulate in Houston and repeatedly criticized China on multiple fronts, from its handling of COVID-19 to its military moves in the South China Sea and its human rights record in Hong Kong and the Xinjiang region, home to a largely Muslim population.
+It imposed new restrictions on Chinese diplomats and journalists; closed the Chinese consulate in Houston and repeatedly criticized China on multiple fronts, from its handling of the coronavirus to its military moves in the South China Sea and its human rights record in Hong Kong and the Xinjiang region, home to largely Muslim ethnic groups.

-China has rebuked the U.S. and responded in kind, closing a U.S. consulate in the southwestern city of Chengdu.
+China has rebuked the U.S. and taken parallel measures, including the closing of a U.S. consulate in the southwestern city of Chengdu.
 With almost daily heated exchanges, Chinese Foreign Minister Wang Yi has said that ties face their gravest challenge since the normalization of relations in 1979.

 Branstad downplayed such fears, noting the relationship has weathered ups and downs in the past.
-He conceded, though, that there is concern that pressure on China could lead to a downward spiral of growing restrictions.
+He conceded, though, the concern that pressure on China could lead to a downward spiral of growing restrictions.

-“The unfortunate thing is we’re trying to rebalance the relationship so we have fairness and reciprocity, but every time we do something, they keep it unbalanced,” he said.
+On trade, China promised to strengthen protection of foreign technology rights and industry secrets.
+China has made similar promises in the past, and companies say they are waiting to see how the commitments are carried out.

+“I think in the area of trade, we’ve got their attention and we’re making progress,” Branstad said.
+“I hope we can in the other (areas), in terms of the treatment of our media, the treatment of our diplomats.”

 Branstad, who traveled widely in China during his stint, complained about needing to get government approval for every visit.
 He asked to go to Tibet three times before his visit last year.
 Once there, though, he said he had open exchanges with students and teachers.
 Elsewhere, his experience varied.

-On trade, China promised to strengthen protection of foreign technology rights and trade secrets.
-China has made similar promises in the past, and companies say they are waiting to see how the commitments are carried out.

-Branstad has longstanding ties to Chinese leader Xi Jinping and was initially seen as someone who could soothe relations.
-He came to China as Iowa governor in 1984 after signing a sister-state agreement with Hebei province, and he met Xi the following year when the then-county level Communist Party official visited Iowa as head of an agricultural delegation.
+The former Iowa governor has longstanding ties to Chinese leader Xi Jinping and was initially seen as someone who could soothe relations.
+He came to China as governor in 1984 after signing a sister-state agreement with Hebei province, and he met Xi the following year when the then-county level Communist Party official visited Iowa as head of an agricultural delegation.

 While the U.S.-China relationship has become fraught, Branstad maintained that such long-term ties remain valuable.
 He said he has met Xi several times since arriving in China in 2017, including a private family dinner in early 2018 that included Branstad’s daughter and grandchildren.